Ghosty920/NotARat/README.md

 If you have free time, just test it by yourself, and, maybe, over time it'll start to become detected, right?

 If you want to improve the code, I'll add a small list of things to do but I'll see to do them later anyway.
 Or just improve the code, idk…
-- Send it to a webhook (even if you don't make it "hidden" to the detector, idc as long as it's small and not using a full (by full I mean with also the Footer and Author things, like what for?? just delete it no??) useless class like everyone)
+- Send it to a webhook (even if I don't make it "hidden" to the detector, idc as long as it's small and not using a full (by full I mean with also the Footer and Author things, like what for?? just delete it no??) useless class like everyone)
-- Pizza Client Anti Stealer bypass, I didn't cover it in this code but it might be still useful to do it just for showcase
+- Pizza Client Anti Stealer bypass, I didn't cover it in this code but it might be still useful to do it just for showcase (I think it already bypasses since from their src it looks line they only modify the function but I use the field, I'll have to check it ig)
-- IPChecker
+- IP Lookup infos (just to make like everyone else, have the info, and stay hidden from detectors)
-- Showcase Screenshot of the isthisarat (once everything is done, just putting it here as a reminder)
+- Showcase Screenshot of all detectors (once everything is done, just putting it here as a reminder)

 ## Yes A Rat
 In the Releases, I also put a YesARat file.
 This file is exactly the same code as NotARat but without using Reflection.